Contributing

 Scaffoldly outfits a User or Organization with a lot of tooling.
 For transparency, we have open-sourced the tooling and components for full transparency of stacks we create and manage

-The
+The scaffoldly-bootstrap

-Scaffoldly provides a Bootstrap Action to execute
+Scaffoldly provides a to execute terraform plan

 and terraform apply